Nodli/RandomNumberGeneration/README.md

 # RandomNumberGeneration
-An implementation of Random Based and 2D Noise functions.
+An implementation of some random number generation functions and 2D noise functions.